 This self-assessment tool is based on the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders, DSM 5 for the diagnosis of generalized anxiety disorder.
 Again this online quiz is NOT a diagnostic tool, if you got a high score, it does not mean you are suffering from this disorder.

-If your symptoms are interfering with your day-to-day activities then it may be a good idea to consult a mental health professional for an accurate diagnosis and treatment.
+If your symptoms hinder your daily activities, consulting a mental health professional for an accurate diagnosis and treatment is recommended.

 What is the criteria to diagnose for generalized anxiety disorder?